Tommy Greer: College

 In 2003–04, Greer attended Augusta State University where he was named the Peach Belt Conference and Augusta State Freshman of the Year after he averaged 9.9 points and a team-high 5.3 rebounds per game.
 Greer then transferred to Nova Southeastern University for 2004–05 and led the team with 11.2 points and 4.9 rebounds per game in a solid sophomore season.
 He played in all 28 games, starting 27, which led the team for starts and appearances.

 Melbourne Tigers

 Greer made his NBL debut on 3 September 2005 for Melbourne against the Wollongong Hawks.
 He won a championship with the Tigers in his rookie season and was part of the championship winning Tigers again in 2008.
 He was also awarded the Tigers Most Improved Player in 2007–08.

 In September 2013, Greer tore his Pectoralis tendon and was sidelined for three months.
 On 12 April 2014, Greer announced his retirement from basketball to pursue off-court career opportunities.

 Post-playing career

 In May 2015, Greer was appointed Melbourne United's basketball operations manager.

-In August 2018, he was appointed general manager of the South East Melbourne Phoenix.
+In August 2018, Greer was appointed general manager of the South East Melbourne Phoenix.
 He was elevated to the position of CEO for their inaugural season in the NBL in 2019–20.
+On 29 October 2024, it was announced that he had resigned from his position as CEO, with his final day being 1 December 2024.